ecodistrict/DesignModule/doc/US/Layers/LayerGeometryClassChangePolygonStripeLR.md

-# Tiler Layer 52
+# Tiler Layer: Geometry Class Change Polygon Stripe Left-Right

+This tiler layer has been assigned the LAYER_TYPE number 52 in the database.

-Tiler layer 52 is a child of [layer type 5](./Layer5.md).
+This layer is a child of the [Geometry Polygon Left-Right](./Layer-GeometryPolygonLR.md) layer.
 Hence, it inherits the property of visualizing the data on both sides of the road with the help of color filled polygons.

+For visualizing values of any scenario (reference or active), the existing class in the layer - [Geometry Polygon Left-Right](./Layer-GeometryPolygonLR.md) is used.
+A new class is implemented for creating the new difference layer visualization.

+The base idea behind the new difference layer was to highlight only the change in the class of the values when comparing the reference and the active layers.

 ## Client Requirement